ShawnSidoruk/slate/source/index.html.md

 ### Response

+A successful request returns the HTTP `204 No Content` status code with no JSON response body.

 | HTTP Status Code | Description |
 | ---| --- |
 | `204 No Content` | Success, No Content |